Is there any difference between a mortgage and promissory note?

-The terms promissory note and mortgage note are used as on in the same, but a mortgage and a promissory note are two very different things.
+People use the terms “promissory note” and “mortgage note” to loosely refer to the same thing.
+But a mortgage and a promissory note are two very different things.
+How so?

-A promissory note is basically an IOU on a loan.
+A promissory note is an IOU (“I owe you”) on a loan.
 It is a promise to repay the loan amount to the owner.

-Unlike a mortgage or deed of trust, the promissory note is not recorded in the county land records.
+Unlike mortgages or deeds of trust, promissory notes are not recorded in county land records.
 The lender holds the promissory note while the loan is outstanding.
-When the loan is fully paid off, the note will be marked as paid in full and returned to the borrower.
+When the loan is fully paid off, the note will be marked “paid in full” and returned to the borrower.

-Typically, the word mortgage is used to describe a loan on a property, however, the mortgage is not actually the “loan” it is the document that you give to the lender that creates a lien on the property.
+A mortgage refers to a loan on a property.
+Technically, the mortgage is not actually a “loan.”
+It’s a legal document you give to a lender, which creates a lien on the property.

-The mortgage or deed of trust is recorded in the county land records, usually shortly after the borrower signs it, finalizing the transaction.
+A mortgage or deed of trust is recorded in county land records to finalize the transaction, usually shortly after the borrower signs it.